-A truly remarkable hotel, Castilla Termal Burgo de Osma is effortlessly inviting and uniquely situated.
+A truly remarkable hotel, Castilla Termal Burgo de Osma, is effortlessly inviting and uniquely situated.
 Housed in the ancient University of Santa Catalina, the building has been lovingly preserved to ensure no trace of its Renaissance splendor is diminished by the arrival of a contemporary luxury hotel.
 Today it attracts a discerning clientele who wish to explore the majestic surroundings of Soria, a city known for its perfectly preserved medieval center.
-The 70 rooms, including 4 suites, are decorated and furnished to the highest standard, while the suites boast remarkable views and gorgeous warm interiors.
-In addition and in keeping with the popularity of thermal pools, the gorgeous spa area makes its home under the Renaissance cloister and a glass dome – dramatic and luxurious in the same breath.
+The 70 rooms, including four suites, are decorated and furnished to the highest standard, while the suites boast remarkable views and gorgeous warm interiors.
+Also, and in keeping with the popularity of thermal pools, the magnificent spa area makes its home under the Renaissance cloister and a glass dome – dramatic and luxurious in the same breath.
 The food is yet another highlight, locally sourced and impeccably presented, resulting in a gastronomic paradise.

 More Info: Ribera Del Duero Wine Tour

 5. Hospederia de los Parajes – Rioja